Wildlife Rehabilitation

 Baby songbirds should receive care from a licensed wildlife rehabilitator.
 Wildlife rehabilitators are trained to provide care for wild animals.
 They are licensed to do so by provincial and/or federal governments.

 Baby songbirds need a specialized diet, species-specific housing, and medical treatment that you cannot provide at home.
-It is illegal to keep any wild animal at home without a permit for longer than 48 hours.
+A permit is required to keep a wild animal in your care.
 Please contact a wildlife rehabilitator right away for help with the baby songbird you have found.

 Help for baby songbirds in King Township

-If you have found a baby songbird in King Township, call our Wildlife Hotline at 416-631-0662 or visit our online form and leave us a message.
+If you are a resident of King Township and have found a baby bird, please fill out our online Request Assistance Form and we will respond as soon as possible.
 Our hours are 9am-6pm, seven days a week (yes, even on holidays!).

-Toronto Wildlife Centre currently has a contract with King Township to provide wildlife advice, and we will return your call as soon as we can.
+Toronto Wildlife Centre currently has a contract with King Township to provide wildlife services.

 Help for baby songbirds outside of King Township